 Latest news on the badger cull

-Lancashire Wildlife Trust opposes the government’s badger-culling programme because our charity is committed to protecting wildlife and makes decisions on conservation land management based on the best available scientific information - there is robust evidence that culling badgers will make the problem worse.
+Lancashire Wildlife Trust opposes the government’s badger-culling programme because our charity is committed to protecting wildlife and makes decisions on conservation land management based on the best available scientific information.
+There is robust evidence that culling badgers will make the problem worse.

 We support all scientifically valid measures for tackling bovine TB in cattle and wildlife.

-The Wildlife Trusts are firmly opposed to the proposed badger cull.
+All Wildlife Trusts are firmly opposed to the proposed badger cull.
 Licences have already been issued that allowed and will allow badger-culling in southwest England, Derbyshire and Cheshire.

-We believe that the problem is Bovine TB (not badgers) and the challenge is to control the disease.
+We believe that the problem is bovine TB (not badgers) and the challenge is to control the disease.
 We suggest tackling the disease should therefore include the following measures:

 Biosecurity: All possible measures should be pursued to prevent disease transmission on-farm.

 Badger vaccination: Support landowners to use the injectable BadgerBCG vaccine.
-We also urge urge the Government’s Department for the Environment, Food & Rural Affairs (Defra) to continue development of an oral badger vaccine.
+We also urge urge the Government’s Department for the Environment, Food & Rural Affairs (Defra) to continue the development of an oral badger vaccine.

 Cattle vaccine: Complete development of a cattle vaccine and secure change to EU regulation to permit its commercial deployment.

-The Wildlife Trusts believe the cull will make the Bovine TB problem worse.
+The Wildlife Trusts believe the cull will make Bovine TB worse.
 Badgers typically live in social groups of four to seven animals with defined territorial boundaries.
 Culling disrupts the organisation of these social groups, increasing the risks of disease transmission, known as the perturbation effect.

 The huge and passionate amount of support on this issue from both our members and the general public has already ensured the debate continues to feature prominently and that pressure is applied on those in power.
 There are many ways YOU can continue to make YOUR voice heard on this matter: